Start your business

 Keep in mind that you may be responsible for additional taxes, depending on your corporation’s operations and whether you have employees.
 You can learn more about the following taxes on the Colorado Department of Revenue’s webpage:

 LLC stands for limited liability company.
-This type of business structure is a pass-through entity for tax purposes, and it is useful in keeping the owners’ assets separate from business assets.
+This type of business structure is a pass-through entity for tax purposes, and it provides limited liability protection for the owners.
 However, LLCs do not have a board of directors and do not issue shares.

 It takes just one person (at least 18 years of age) to form a corporation in Colorado as the incorporator.